Are All Goldendoodles Hypoallergenic?

 The Most Important Tip of All

 Work with an experienced Goldendoodle breeder who DNA tests all parent dogs.
-A breeder who tests and understands the results of these tests can produce non-shedding litters that are appropriate for those with mild to even moderate dog allergies.
+A breeder who tests and understands those results can produce non-shedding litters that are as allergy-friendly as a dog can realistically be.
+Hypoallergenic is not a promise any honest breeder can make.
+The right genetics, however, come very close..
 Taking a chance on accepting a puppy that may or may not carry two furnishing genes increases the odds that the puppy may not be compatible with all the family members who wish to enjoy the close companionship a loving Goldendoodle can provide.